About 64% of corn production goes to animal feed. This is a 3-year average from 2022-2024.

 About 8% (by value) of corn disappearance is a coproduct of ethanol production used for animal feed.

-About 11% (by weight) of exported corn disappearance is exported and then used for animal feed.
+About 12% (by weight) of exported corn disappearance is used for animal feed.

 About 7% (by land use) of all corn cropland is harvested as corn silage and used for animal feed.